Animals in Attic

 - loud chewing(typically young squirrels just prior to leaving the nest for good can cause massive damage to wiring and structure)

 In the spring female raccoon will break into attic to raise young.
 Raccoons are opportunists and may break in at any time.
 Entrance points are usually gable vents, attic fans, and soffit venting, but are capable of ripping roofing off to gain access.
-Common sounds heard are as follows.
+Common sounds:

 - Loud sounds like a human is up there.